-One positive outcome from the Covid-19 pandemic is that many people now find themselves free to work anywhere they want.
-This has led to a new breed of digital nomad, and quite a few countries now offer schemes allowing extended workcations.
-This lifestyle is particularly attractive for the self-employed, but employees may also find their employer is open to the idea.
+Many people now find themselves in the position that they can from work anywhere they want in the world.
+This has led to a new breed of digital nomad, and several countries offer schemes allowing extended workcations.
+This lifestyle is particularly attractive for the selfemployed, but employees may also find their employer is open to the idea.